ViBiOh/viws/README.md

 Environment variables are exposed as JSON from a single and easy to remember endpoint: `/env`.
 You have full control of exposed variables by declaring them on the CLI.

 This feature is useful for Single Page Application, you first request `/env` in order to know the `API_URL` or `CONFIGURATION_TOKEN` and then proceed.
-You reuse the same artifact between `pre-production` and `production`, only variables change.
+You reuse the same artifact between `pre-production` and `production`, only variables change, in [respect of 12factor app](https://12factor.net/config)

 ### Configuration example